Engin-Boot/monitor-pi-board-s1b11/meta-stats/README.md

       b.
 Add LICENSE - License name

       c.
-Add LIC_FILES_CHKSUM - It is always required to make sure that no one tampers the file
+Add LIC_FILES_CHKSUM - It is always necessary to make sure that no one tampers the file

       d.
 Add SRC_URI - Consists the list of required URL's, files

       e.
-Add S - Specify the location of the source codes
+Add S - Specifies the location of the source codes

       f.
 Add do_compile - Normal recipe build task which compiles the source code

       g.
-Add do_install - Normal recipe build task which install binary to the destination directory
+Add do_install - Normal recipe build task which installs binary to the destination directory

 II.
 Adding the meta-stats layer to your build
 =================================================